 Over the past decade, the use of private student loans has risen dramatically.
-Each year, over 1 million cash-strapped students will use private student loans, which account for $7.76 billion of the national debt total.
-Since an all-time low for outstanding private student loan debt in 2010-2011, private student loan debt is up by 49%.
+Each year, over one million cash-strapped students will use private student loans, which account for $7.76 billion of the national debt total.
+Since an all-time low for outstanding private student loan debt in 2010-2011, the amount is now up by 49 percent.
 Long story short, more people are turning to the private market to fill the gaps in education funding.

 As the nation's total outstanding student loan debt continues to rise, private refinancing lenders have also become immensely popular and profitable.
 Private student loan refinancing lenders like SoFi, LendKey, and CommonBond are relatively young, yet have seen tremendous growth during these debt-ridden times.
 This comes as no surprise, however, as borrowers can save tens of thousands of dollars on both federal and private student loans by refinancing to a lower interest rate.